sigsum/sigsum-go/doc/sigsum-proof.md

 The version line specifies the version of the proof format, and will be incremented as the format is changed or extended.
 The `log` line identifies the sigsum log.
-In the next line, `leaf` is similar to the response to the `get-leaves` request, but the checksum is truncated to only the first 16 bits (4 hex digits); full checksum must be derived from other context.
+In the next line, `leaf` is similar to the response to the `get-leaves` request, but the checksum is omitted; the checksum must be derived from other context.

 The last two blocks are verbatim responses from the get-tree-head and get-inclusion proof requests (in the corner case that `tree_size` = 1,